-Your mortgage interest rate is important to know because it influences how much you pay each month — and in total.
-A key factor in determining your interest rate is whether you have a fixed-rate mortgage or an adjustable-rate mortgage.
+Your mortgage interest rate is important to know because it affects how much you pay each month — and in total — for your home.
+A key factor that will help determine your interest rate is whether you choose a fixed-rate mortgage or an adjustable-rate mortgage.

-Here’s a look at the key differences between fixed-rate and adjustable-rate mortgages, how they work, and how to decide which interest rate type is a better fit for you:
+Here’s a look at the main differences between fixed-rate and adjustable-rate mortgages, how they work, and how to decide which interest rate type is a better fit for you:

 - What Is a Fixed-Rate Mortgage?